 The first thing you will have to do is identify what the black marks are, along with what caused them to appear.
 Are they only black stains from various objects?
 Or perhaps they are scuff marks from boots and shoes.
 They can also be deep scratches that may need attention and fixing.

 Identifying what the marks are will help you find a more suitable solution.
 What works on stains will not work to fix scratches.
 Besides knowing what methods to use, knowing what the marks are can help you prevent them from appearing in the future.

 Removing Black Marks

 If the black marks are deep cuts or scratches, don’t worry.
 Before doing any board replacement, there are still a handful of things that you can do.
 One of the most used tricks is using a heat gun to blend the cuts.
 While being the most effective, it can be risky when done improperly.
-You may want to do some practice before attempting it on your deck.
+You may want to do some practice before attempting it on your decking.
 Holding it too close to the surface for too long can leave permanent burn spots.
-But when done correctly, it can make your decking as good as new.
+But when done correctly, it can make your decking look as good as new.